 There are various types of warrants, as outlined in the following sections; however, most of them are found through the same channels.

-How To Run a Wisconsin Warrant Search on Yourself or Someone Else Online for Free
+How To Run a Wisconsin Warrant Search on Yourself or Someone Else Online (Free)

 The Wisconsin Circuit Court Access (WCCA) allows individuals to conduct searches on cases handled by the Circuit Courts, Court of Appeals, and the Supreme Court.